 After studying the Doppler shifts of several galaxies through the Hooker telescope, one of the largest in the world at the time, Hubble found that with some exceptions, the vast majority of galaxies were moving away from earth at speeds relative to their respective distances — that is, the farther a galaxy was, the faster it was moving away.

-Much like the siren of an ambulance, which sounds higher-pitched as the vehicle moves toward a listener and lower-pitched as it moves farther away, the light we observe from distant galaxies appears one way when the galaxy is moving toward us and another way when the galaxy is moving away.
+Much like the siren of an ambulance, which sounds higher-pitched as the vehicle moves toward a listener and lower-pitched as it moves farther away, the light we observe from distant galaxies appears bluer (blueshift) when the galaxy is moving toward us and redder (redshift) when the galaxy is moving away.

-So, building on the work of astronomer Vesto Slipher, Hubble was able to determine the velocities of nearby galaxies by measuring this redshift.
-While a few galaxies, like Andromeda, appeared blueshifted, which means they were moving toward Earth — indeed, it is estimated that the Andromeda galaxy will collide with our own galaxy in about 4 billion years — Hubble found that most galaxies exhibited redshift.
-In fact, the farther away a galaxy was, the more redshifted it appeared.
+While a few galaxies, like Andromeda, appeared blueshifted, which means they were moving toward Earth — actually, astronomers estimate that the Andromeda galaxy will collide with our galaxy in about 4 billion years — Hubble found that most galaxies exhibited redshift.
+In fact, the farther away a galaxy was, the more redshift it exhibited.

 The Big Bang Theory and the CMB